Welcome to our website!

 There are some exceptions to this situation.
 There are a number of circumstances where technical or pedantic changes are not included in the Editor’s Notes:

-1) On those occasions where the historic print source has a) a gap in a word (presumably through a misprint in the publishing process), b) any letters printed upside down, or c) has punctuation missing (such as a full stop missing from the end of a sentence), then those errors will generally be corrected without notation.
-It should be noted that early printing presses in Australia sometimes had badly-worn type, which could result in letters not appearing in printed papers.
+1) On those occasions where the historic print source has a) a gap in a word (presumably through a misprint in the publishing process), b) any letters printed upside down, or c) has punctuation missing (such as a full stop missing from the end of a sentence), then those errors may be corrected without notation.
+It should be noted that the equipment of the early printing presses in Australia were often bought second-hand, and therefore sometimes had badly-worn type, which could result in letters not appearing on the printed pages.

-2) The spacing for punctuation may be used differently; often older texts include a space before colons, semi-colons, exclamation marks, question marks, etc., but such spacing may not be used here.
-Whereas Em Dashes (—) in historical texts commonly used no spacing on either side of the dash, spaces are normally used on the site (primarily so as to separate the text).
+2) The spacing for punctuation may be rendered differently; older texts often included a space before colons, semi-colons, exclamation marks, question marks, etc., but such spacing may not be used here.
+Whereas Em Dashes (—) in historical texts commonly used no spacing on either side of the dash, spaces are normally inserted on the site (primarily so as to separate the text).

 3) Capitalisation may be standardised for headings, sub-headings, and signatures.
 Generally, headings using all capitals (ALL CAPS), or initial letter capitals (Title Case), will be rendered as lower case except for the start of the sentence (Sentence case) and for proper nouns.
 However, some sub-titles using all capitals may be left as is, so as to distinguish them from the rest of the text (especially if they are not in a bold font).
-Signatures using all capitals may be rendered into sentence case or left as is (dependent on whether it is perceived that keeping them in all capitals will be useful in distinguishing them from the rest of the text).
+Minor titles (such as with entries extracted from a general news section) may be given a larger font, and separated from the text as a larger heading.
+Signatures using all capitals may be rendered into sentence case or left as is (especially when it is perceived that keeping the signatures in all capitals will be useful in distinguishing them from the rest of the text).

 Aside from those aforementioned exceptions, readers are encouraged to leave a comment regarding any anomalies or errors, as we aim to be as accurate as possible.